 The policy for the management of medical emergencies reflected best practice guidance.
-Protocols were available for staff reference outlining the local procedure for dealing with the various medical emergencies.
+Protocols needed to be updated outlining the local procedure for dealing with the various medical emergencies.
+Following the inspection Ms Kelly, confirmed by email on 5 December 2017 that the protocols had been updated.